Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 <a id="TF402577"></a>
 ### TF402577: Field *[refName]* specifies friendly name *[friendlyName]*  which is already in use by  fields *[refName]* in processes *[processNames]*.
-Friendly names must be unique across all field definitions for all WIT definitions specified for all processes imported to VSTS.
+Friendly names must be unique across all field definitions for all WIT definitions specified for all processes imported to Azure Codex.

 The named processes contain WITs that define a field that uses the friendly name.